robertjlooby/ff-stats/README.md

 # Output a new csv for pick 'em with the players projected scores

 `stack exec fetch-pick-em-projections -- --file /path/to/csv --out /path/to/new-csv --week 2`

+# Output a new csv for classic with the players projected scores

+`stack exec fetch-classic-projections -- --file /path/to/csv --out /path/to/new-csv --week 2`